neuralvis/elpa-mirror/stable-melpa/evil-owl-readme.txt

-evil-owl provides a posframe preview popup for evil's mark and register commands.
+evil-owl provides a preview popup for evil's mark and register commands.
 To enable the popup, turn on `evil-owl-mode'.